 - (a) In order to maintain the standardization certification maintenance, Environmental Health personnel must accumulate at least 20 hours of continuing education unit credits (CEU) prior to being re-standardized. - (b) All CEU credit hours shall be evaluated by the Department's State Office of Environmental Health prior to being credited to Environmental Health personnel. - (3) Notification of Food Service Program Responsibilities.
-Local Health Authorities shall notify the Department's State Office of Environmental Health with the date that Environmental Health personnel are assigned food service program responsibilities. - (4) Record of Training, Standardization and CEU Credit.
+Local Health Authorities shall notify the Department's State Office of Environmental Health with the date that Environmental Health personnel are assigned food service program responsibilities.

+(4) Record of Training, Standardization and CEU Credit.
 A record of training, standardization, and CEU credit for Environmental Health personnel shall be maintained in the office where each Environmental Health employee works.
 At its discretion, the Department may audit these records for compliance with this Rule.

 - (5) Temporary Staffing and Emergency Response.
-Environmental Health personnel must successfully complete a nationally recognized food safety training program, as stated in subsection (1) (a) of this Rule prior to conducting independent food service program duties that may occur in emergency situations such as staffing issues for temporary employee coverage, emergency response events, or widespread foodborne outbreak responses. - (6) Non-standardized Environmental Health Personnel.
-All food service program activities performed by non-standardized Environmental Health personnel, as stated in subsections (1) (b) and (4) of this Rule, shall be monitored by Environmental Health personnel who hold a valid standardization certificate as specified within subsection (1) (b) 2 of this Rule. - (7) Fees.
-The Department shall adopt a fee schedule to support required training, monitoring, evaluation, and verification activities related to this Chapter to be paid annually to DPH.
+Environmental Health personnel must successfully complete a nationally recognized food safety training program, as stated in subsection (1)(a) of this Rule prior to conducting independent food service program duties that may occur in emergency situations such as staffing issues for temporary employee coverage, emergency response events, or widespread foodborne outbreak responses. - (6) Non-standardized Environmental Health Personnel.
+All food service program activities performed by non-standardized Environmental Health personnel, as stated in subsections (1)(b) and (4) of this Rule, shall be monitored by Environmental Health personnel who hold a valid standardization certificate as specified within subsection (1)(b)2. of this Rule.

-Authority O.C.G.A.
-Secs.
-26-2-373, 31-2A-6.
+Authority: O.C.G.A. §§ 26-2-373, 31-2A-6.
 Administrative History.
 Original Rule entitled "Routine Inspection" was filed and effective on July 19, 1965 as 270-5-6-.09.
 Amended: Rule repealed and a new Rule entitled "Poisonous and Toxic Materials" adopted.
 Filed January 24, 1967; effective February 12, 1967.
 Amended: Rule renumbered as 290-5-14-.09.
 Filed June 10, 1980; effective June 30, 1980.
 Amended: Rule repealed and a new Rule entitled "Special Food Service Operation" adopted.
 Filed July 10, 1986; effective July 30, 1986.
 Amended: Rule repealed and a new Rule of the same title adopted.
 Filed July 11, 1995; effective July 31, 1995.
 Amended: Rule repealed and a new Rule entitled "Certification and Standardization of Environmental Health Personnel" adopted.
 Filed Jan.
 26, 2006; effective Feb.15, 2006.
 Amended: Rule repealed and a new Rule of same title adopted.
 F. Jan.
 24, 2007; effective Feb.
 13, 2007.
+Amended: Rule repealed and new rule of same title renumbered as 511-6-1 adopted.
+Effective October 29, 2015.